Slippers for Molly

 “Then we will be glad to make the exchange,” said the clerk, smiling.

-This made Molly very happy.
+This made Molly so happy!

 But then, she saw a little boy standing by the slipper display, wiping away tears.
 He was just about the same size as Molly.
 His mommy was telling him, “I’m sorry they don’t have the elephant slippers in your size, Maybe we could try another store and see if they have them in size 8.”